Jump Start Your Online Researchby Greg Knollenberg

-Metacrawler, Metafind and Dogpile are meta-search engines that will allow you to search multiple search engines.
-The major search engines included in these searches are Infoseek, Excite, Yahoo, Lycos, AltaVista and Webcrawler, to name a few.
-The meta-search engines can be useful if you are seeking quick results.
+Dogpile is a meta-search engine that will allow you to search multiple search engines.
+Meta-search engines can be useful if you are seeking quick results.
 If you are doing in-depth research, however, you may want to go directly to the specific search engine itself to use one of its advanced search options.
 Search engines can get you directly to articles and interviews of interest as well as to websites pertaining to your topic.
 However, search engines should not be your only stop before you finish your research project.
 In addition to search engines there are additional starting points and research hotbeds that will get you to the information you are seeking.

 Sites with Multiple Searches

 The Internet contains numerous searchable databases that have been placed online by commercial entities, universities and individuals.
 Many times a database for a particular topic might provide you with the information you are seeking or lead you right to it.
 An excellent place to start is Search.com, which allows you to search different online databases including databases for colleges, recipes, words, news stories, jobs, medical news, software and many others.
 The main search on the Search.com site is Infoseek, so if you want to search one of the many specific databases you need to select a topic from the menu located below the Infoseek search box.
-Other starting points that allow you to search numerous online databases are the Web Taxi and the Internet Sleuth.
+Another starting points that allow you to search numerous online databases is Internet Sleuth.
 The Internet Sleuth also allows you to query multiple databases at one time.